yogthos/migratus/README.md

   migrations can be configurable).
 - You can omit the up or down migration by setting `:up-fn` or `down-fn` to `nil` in the EDN file.
+- The migration functions can accept additional parameters by providing a vector of args under keys `:up-args` and `:down-args`.

 ### Generate code-based migration files